mike-gimelfarb/meadery/README.md

 ```

-## Recipe Format
+## Recipe Files

 Many functions accept a `--recipe` argument instead of volume, original graviy and ph, which is either an absolute path to a `.recipe` file, or relative path from the current working sub-directory.
-Recipe files make it easy to manage existing recipes and musts and perform calculations and determine adjustments to them.
+Recipe files make it easy to manage existing recipes and musts, and perform calculations or determine adjustments for them.

 Rules:
 - One instruction per non-empty line: `<ingredient>=<quantity>`